 An All-Around Fun Hobby

-Some of us are able to work in the store a few hours each week and that allows us a discount on our rent.
+Some of the vendors work in the store part-time, which allows them a discount on their rent.

 How About You?